mout/mout/doc/lang.md

 Deep clone native types like Object, Array, RegExp, Date and primitives.

-The `instanceClone` function will be invoked to clone non-native objects if provided.
-Non-native objects are defined as objects that have the `.constructor` property set to a custom function (not `Object`).
-If `instanceClone` is not specified, it will not attempt to clone non-native objects, and will copy the object reference.
+The `instanceClone` function will be invoked to clone objects that are not "plain" objects (as defined by [`isPlainObject`](#isPlainObject)) if it is provided.
+If `instanceClone` is not specified, it will not attempt to clone non-plain objects, and will copy the object reference.

 ### Example